hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 **`class-path`** A list of file names or globs that select a set of JAR files from the inputs.
 Defaults to `*.jar` which is usually good enough.
 Note that explicit JPMS modules don't have to be specified here, as they will be jlinked into the distribution JVM and thus are always available.

 **`console`** Controls whether the launcher uses console mode on Windows.
 See the [documentation for the console key](windows.md#console-key) for more details.
 If not specified, defaults to true for CLI launchers and false for the GUI launcher.
 You should normally never need to set this, but it may be helpful in some cases if you have CLI launchers that aren't meant to be invoked by the end user directly.
 Note that setting console = false will suppress the terminal window from popping up, but won't make the app appear in the start menu.
 You can only have one entry in the start menu.

-### JVM options

-JVM command line flags ("options") can be used to control heap size, the garbage collector and so on.
-Note that this mostly but not entirely the same as arguments to the `java` program.
-Keys for setting JVM options are arranged in a hierarchy with less specific keys being used as defaults for more specific keys.
-Each launcher can define:

-* **`options`**
-* **`windows.options`**
-* **`windows.amd64.options`**
-* **`mac.options`**
-* **`mac.amd64.options`**
-* **`mac.aarch64.options`**
-* **`linux.options`**
-* **`linux.amd64.options`**
-* **`linux.amd64.glibc.options`**

-Each launcher always includes JVM options defined by the `app.jvm` object, i.e. you can also set options by configuring:

-* **`app.jvm.options`**
-* **`app.jvm.windows.options`**
-* **`app.jvm.windows.amd64.options`**
-* ... etc ...

-In this way you can set JVM flags for every entry point in your app whilst also specifying options that apply only to specific platforms and launchers.

-The options to set `app.jvm.system-properties` are added automatically.
-Options support two special tokens:

-* `&&` - this is replaced by the path to the directory where the program executable is found.
-* `<libpath>` - this is replaced by the path to where JNI libraries are placed.
-This can be useful for dealing with libraries that don't call `System.loadLibrary` before attempting to extract JNI libs to the user's home directory, but do support overriding the behavior with a system property.

-!!! important
-    When a JVM app is signed for macOS or Windows the JVM attach mechanism is disabled using the `-XX:+DisableAttachMechanism` flag.
-That's because the attach mechanism allows any local user to overwrite the app's code in memory without needing to alter files on disk, thus defeating code signing.
-As a consequence debuggers and profilers won't be able to find a signed JVM app.

-    To re-enable the attach mechanism, add `"-XX:-DisableAttachMechanism"` to the `options` key for the launcher.
-This is not recommended for production use, but can be useful for development.

-    This rule doesn't apply on Linux because that platform doesn't use code signing in the same way.
-On macOS the OS forbids debugger attachment unless the app opts in to allowing this, thus apps cannot tamper with each other's memory even when running as the same user.
-    On Windows anti-virus checks are done when code is loaded, and so programs that allow arbitrary code injection allow lateral movement by malware.

 ### Defining launchers